-1. Write your thoughts in a journal.
-You might list specific Bible verses and songs that helped you through that hour or day.

-- 2. You may want to create special reminders of your baby: write a letter to him; make a memory box and include anything that reminds you of your baby; plant a tree, bush or special garden; make donations to your favorite charity in your baby's name. - 3.
-Find and keep in regular contact with a support group of solid women in your church.
+- 1. Write your thoughts in a journal.
+You might list specific Bible verses and songs that helped you through that hour or day. - 2.
+You may want to create special reminders of your baby: write a letter to him/her; make a memory box and put in anything that reminds you of your baby; plant a tree or bush or special garden; make donations to your favorite charity in your baby's name. - 3.
+Find and keep in regular contact with a support group of solid Christian women.